 I can admit it.
 Throughout my life I, like the majority of us, have been the target of salespeople.
-Yes, a minority with ulterior motives but a majority who are doing their job and just like me trying to earn a living.
+Yes, a minority with ulterior motives but a majority who are doing their job for the right reasons

 Whether it was that annual subscription to the World Wildlife Fund as a child (Thank you ‘Blue Peter’) or having a desire to have one of those cordless VAX machines strategically placed under the stairs always ready for some action, we have often found ourselves victims of influence.